 Licensed local operator

-Victor has his own boat and whale-watching license, which makes him the right first contact for travelers evaluating whether to go offshore.
+Victor has his own boat, and his captain carries the government-required whale-watching license, which makes him the right first contact for travelers evaluating whether to go offshore.

 Travelers looking for whale watching in El Salvador usually need two things: honest sea-condition guidance and a local operator they can talk to directly.
-Victor brings both, plus a whale-watching license and his own boat.
+Victor brings both, plus his own boat and a captain who carries the government-required whale-watching license.

 This page is intentionally practical.
 Offshore wildlife can never be guaranteed, so the value is in local judgment and responsible planning.

-Victor has his own boat and whale-watching license, which makes him the right first contact for travelers evaluating whether to go offshore.
+Victor has his own boat, and his captain carries the government-required whale-watching license, which makes him the right first contact for travelers evaluating whether to go offshore.

 The smartest whale-watching decision in El Salvador is based on current conditions, not a generic seasonal promise.